-The key source of assumption and estimation uncertainty at the reporting date, which could affect the future carrying amounts of assets, relates to the calculation of the allowance for expected credit losses (ECLs) on the Company's loan receivable balance, as disclosed in note 7.
+The key sources of assumptions and estimation uncertainty which could affect the future carrying amounts of assets are as follows:

+- Significant estimation has been exercised in the impairment review of investments in subsidiaries.
+Future estimates of subsidiary entities cash flows and profitability are based on budgets and forecasts which are inherently uncertain in nature.
+Further details are disclosed in note 9. - The calculation of the allowance for expected credit losses (ECLs) on the Company's loan receivable balance, as disclosed in note 10, involves estimation uncertainty.
 The Company uses a discounted cash flow model to determine the ECL which involves an estimation, under a number of scenarios, of the timing of when the loan balance will be repaid.
 Any change to the assumptions around the timing and amounts of cash flows could impact the allowance for ECLs at the reporting date.